Fifth (unit)

-A fifth is a unit of volume formerly used for wine and distilled beverages in the United States, equal to one fifth of a US liquid gallon, or 25+3/5 USoz; it has been superseded by the metric bottle size of 750 ml, sometimes called a metric fifth, which is the standard capacity of wine bottles worldwide and is approximately 1% smaller.
+A fifth is a unit of volume formerly used for wine and distilled beverages in the United States, equal to one fifth of a US liquid gallon, or 25+3/5 USoz; it has been superseded by the metric bottle size of 750 mL, sometimes called a metric fifth, which is the standard capacity of wine bottles worldwide and is approximately 1% smaller.

 History

-Before the mid 19th century, the capacity of British alcohol bottles used for wine and distilled liquors was nominally a quart, but the actual capacity varied considerably.
-Four primary styles existed, with different average capacities: 759±27 ml (715-810 range); 781±47 ml (724-880); 808±49 ml (739-835); ~1130 ml "imperial wine quart".
+Before the mid-19th century, the capacity of British alcohol bottles used for wine and distilled liquors was nominally a quart, but the actual capacity varied considerably.
+Four primary styles existed, with different average capacities: 759 ± 27 mL (715–810 range); 781 ± 47 mL (724–880); 808 ± 49 mL (739–835); and approximately 1130 mL, the "imperial wine quart".
 Beer and cider bottles had a different range of sizes.
-In 1842, it was reported that ordinary wine bottles were 1/6 of an imperial gallon, that is, 758 ml.
+In 1842, it was reported that ordinary wine bottles were 1/6 of an imperial gallon, that is, 758 mL.

-In the late 19th century, liquor in the US was often sold in bottles which appeared to hold 1 USqt, but in fact contained less than a quart and were called "fifths" or commercial quarts.
+After its independence, the United States continued some British measures, but altered others (e.g., the U.S. liquid gallon).
+In the late 19th century, liquor in the U.S. was often sold in bottles which appeared to hold 1 USqt, but in fact contained less than a quart and were called "fifths", "short quarts", or commercial quarts.